yazansayed/arabic-text-detection/README.md

-# arabic-text-detection
+# Arabic-text-detection
-this is a work-in-progress for arabic scene text detection and document text detection, the model is trained for line detection, check out the online DEMO to test the model. for feedback contact me at megyux@gmail.com
+This is a demo for line-based Arabic scene text detection and document text detection.
+for feedback contact me at megyux@gmail.com

 ## ONLINE DEMO
 Hosted by 🤗 spaces